future-architect/vuls/README.md

         - User is required to only setup one machine that is connected to other target servers via SSH
     - Local Scan
         - If you don't want the central Vuls server to connect to each server by SSH, you can use Vuls in the Local Scan mode.
+- **Dynamic** Analysis
+    - It is possible to acquire the state of the server by connecting via SSH and executing the command
+        - Vuls warns when the scan target server was updated the kernel etc. but not restarting it.
 - Scan middleware that are not included in OS package management
     - Scan middleware, programming language libraries and framework for vulnerability
     - Support software registered in CPE